enyijiang/MIDRC/README.md

 # FDA_healthcare
-Weakly-supervised Domain Adaptation in Federated learning for Healthcare
+Federated Domain Adaptation for Healthcare

 Some part of the code is adapted from the following repos: